kkrull/python-sandbox/pytest-application-pythonpath/readme.md

 package first.
 So use `PYTHONPATH=src` when running `pytest`, so that test code can load production sources without going through any \[local\] packages or links.

+## Future Work

+1. Run some sort of `main.py` to see if the production code can load ok.
+1. Can `pytest` run in watch mode?
+Looks like it can: https://stackoverflow.com/questions/35097577/pytest-run-only-the-changed-file/35101867